pranall/NLP-Portfolio-Projects/Sequence Processing/Sequence Processing README.md

 [GloVe pre-trained word vectors Dataset](https://nlp.stanford.edu/projects/glove/)

+All three datasets have been uploaded in this repo under data.zip file.

 The dataset consists of token-level annotations following a BIO schema with three labels: `B-Quantity`, `I-Quantity`, and `O`.

 * **Train set:** 248 articles, 1366 sentences